sai1231/studio/README.md

 2. Enable **Developer mode** using the toggle in the top-right corner.
 3. Click the **Load unpacked** button.
 4. In the file dialog, select the `extension` folder located in the root of this project.
-5. The Mäti icon will appear in your browser's toolbar.
+5. The Mati icon will appear in your browser's toolbar.
 You can pin it for easy access.

 ## Available Scripts